Hemp seeds have a mild, nutty flavor. Hemp milk is made from hulled hemp seeds, water, and sweetener. Hemp oil has a strong "grassy" flavor.

 The nutritional content of hemp is linked to a number of potential health benefits.

-The American Heart Association recommend an intake of 1,000 mg of DHA and EPA (two essential fatty acids) per day.
-Fish is the major source of these omega-3 fatty acids; if a person does not regularly consume fish, they may not be getting enough DHA or EPA.
+The American Heart Association recommends consuming two 3.5-ounce servings of fish, especially oily fish, each week.
+This is because fish is a major source of omega-3 fatty acids.
+If a person does not regularly consume fish, they may not be getting enough DHA or EPA.

 Hemp is a plant-based source of concentrated omega-3 fatty acids.
-However, the fatty acids that hemp contains are alpha-linolenic acids (ALA), which are poorly converted to DHA and EPA in the body at a rate of only about 2-10%.
+However, the fatty acids that hemp contains are alpha-linolenic acids (ALA), which are poorly converted to DHA and EPA in the body at a rate of only about 2 to 10 percent.

 Despite this inefficient conversion rate, hemp is one of the richest sources of ALA, and so still represents a very good source of healthy fat, particularly for those who do not consume fish or eggs.

-Hemp contains a specific omega-6 fatty acid called GLA that is not found in any other food.
-Hemp oil contains an even higher percentage of GLA.
+Hemp contains a specific omega-6 fatty acid called GLA and hemp oil contains an even higher percentage of GLA.